 Computing and Online Safety

-In today’s society, technology is essential to our lives, both at home and at work.
-It is as equally essential for children to be able to grasp these technologies early and utilise them for different purposes.
-Therefore, the computing curriculum at Monkshouse Primary School focuses on ensuring children get the best out of these lessons through coding, understanding the basic use of computing equipment and programs, engaging with technologies outside the computing suite, and the use of computing in all areas of the curriculum.
+Technology is part of our daily lives, both at home and at work.
+It is as equally essential for children to be able to understand how to use them safely and with confidence.
+Therefore, the computing curriculum at Monkshouse Primary School focuses on ensuring children get the best out of technology use of computing throughout the curriculum as well as in specific lessons.

 - Children in reception will begin with understanding routines and the basics of turning on computers.